allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 * Monitor — enable metrics but remember configure them.
 * Update to 1.3.10 or later.
-* Minimize ZK communication latency and objects size.
+* Minimize Zookeeper communication latency and objects size.
 * Tune JVM — add more heap and CPUs :)
 * Do not use event bus if you really need to use filtered SSE and accept it is asynchronous and events are delivery at most once.